Below are brief descriptions of some individually-led research projects at Angelo. These will be periodically updated.

 Daniella Rempe: A bottom-up control on fresh-bedrock topography under landscapes

-Daniella has been pursuing Zb, the depth to unweathered bedrock, which has been called (by her advisor, Bill Dietrich) the second most important landscape surface.
+Daniella has been pursuing Zb, the depth to unweathered bedrock, which has been called (by her former advisor, Bill Dietrich) the second most important landscape surface.
 The depth to unweathered bedrock influences subsurface runoff paths, erosional processes, moisture availability to biota, and water flux to the atmosphere.
 Daniella formulated a simple model that predicts the vertical depth weathered rock underlying soil-mantled hillslopes.
 After uplift and erosion bring fresh bedrock near the Earth’s surface, channel incision (e.g. by Elder Creek at Rivendell) causes water that once saturated spaces in the fresh bedrock to drain to the channel.
 Drainage of the fresh bedrock allows weathering through drying, setting the upper elevational boundary of undrained fresh bedrock, Zb.
 The slow drainage of fresh bedrock exerts a “bottom up” control on the advance of the weathering front.
 The thickness of the weathered zone is calculated as the difference between the predicted topographic surface profile (driven by erosion) and the predicted groundwater profile (driven by drainage of fresh bedrock).
 Together, these factors control how long rock moisture stored beneath hills can sustain runoff to rivers during drought.

-Jack’s research interests center on how food webs or ecosystems respond to climate change and to changes in disturbance regimes over decadal to century-long time-scales.
+Jack’s research interests centered on how food webs or ecosystems respond to climate change and to changes in disturbance regimes over decadal to century-long time-scales.
 Using cores sampled by Chuck Nittrouer and Tina Drexler at the University of Washington, he quantified diatom frustule (glass shells that encase cells) abundances from in a marine canyon carved at low sea stand off the mouth of the Eel River.
 These cores record almost 100 years of sediment deposition, with annual resolution.
 During 13 years when Mary Power surveyed algal abundance upstream in the modern Eel, the abundances of freshwater diatoms in core laminae correlate reasonably well with magnitudes of summer algal blooms, which tend to be larger following scouring winter floods.
-Jack is using this marine record of freshwater diatoms, as well as marine diatoms, to evaluate how changes in river discharge and marine upwelling over annual and multi-year time scales have affected recent paleo-productivity in the linked river-coastal ocean ecosystem.
+Jack used this marine record of freshwater diatoms, as well as marine diatoms, to evaluate how changes in river discharge and marine upwelling over annual and multi-year time scales have affected recent paleo-productivity in the linked river-coastal ocean ecosystem.
 Jack completed his Ph.D. in 2014 in Integrative Biology at UC Berkeley.

 Kevin Simonin (San Francisco State University) and Todd Dawson (UC Berkeley): Vegetation induced changes in the stable isotope composition of near surface humidity in a coastal Californian watershed